Apple Inc.: 1991–1997: Decline and increased competition

-The success of lower-cost consumer Macs, especially the LC, cannibalized higher-priced machines.
-To address this, management introduced several new brands, selling largely identical machines at different price points, for different markets: the high-end Quadra series, the mid-range Centris series, and the consumer-marketed Performa series.
-This led to significant consumer confusion between so many models.
+However, the success of the lower-cost Macintosh models also cannibalized sales of Apple's high-end systems.
+In response, the company introduced several new brands, selling largely identical machines at different price points, for different markets: the high-end Quadra series, the mid-range Centris, and the consumer-oriented Performa.
+This led to widespread consumer confusion.
+Apple discontinued the Apple II in 1993 after encouraging developers and customers to transition to the Macintosh, bringing the company's longest-running product line to an end.